taskiq-python/taskiq/docs/contrib.md

 pytest
 ```

-If you want to speedup testings, you can run it with `-n` option from [pytest-xdist](https://pypi.org/project/pytest-xdist/) to run tests in parallel.
+If you want to speed up testing, you can run it with `-n` option from [pytest-xdist](https://pypi.org/project/pytest-xdist/) to run tests in parallel.

 ```bash
 pytest -n 2